War of the Chosen Class intro

 You can't promote Rookies into them, for starters, or otherwise change a soldier into one.
 Nor are they manufactured like SPARKs.
 Instead, they're associated with the new Resistance Faction mechanics, which is a bit complicated to get into; for one thing, the details depends on if you have The Lost And Abandoned turned on or not, and further depends on if you mess around with Advanced Options.

 If you have all of that off, what happens is the game assigns a random Resistance faction for you to start in contact with, and whichever faction you're in contact with will get you a free soldier of that class.
 If you also have the tutorial off, they'll actually deploy in the very first mission with your Rookies!
-(Replacing a Rookie, to be clear) From there, you'll need to do Covert Operations to make contact with and build up your relations to the other Resistance Factions, who will each gift you one free copy of their associated class as part of the contact process.
+(Replacing a Rookie, to be clear) From there, you'll need to do Covert Ops to make contact with and build up your relations to the other Resistance Factions, who will each gift you one free copy of their associated class as part of the contact process.

 As such, you're not going to be fielding an entire team of Reapers under normal circumstances, and you should be careful to avoid losing your Resistance Faction troops, since burning a Covert Operation on recruiting a replacement is Covert Op time you could have spent on something else.

-If you have Lost and Abandoned on, you'll instead start with no Resistance class at all, but fairly early in the campaign you'll be put in contact with the Reapers and perform a mission that gives you a Reaper and also gives you a Skirmisher, but has the Skirmisher instantly captured, requiring a Covert Operation to acquire him properly, with said Covert Op doubling as the Skirmisher-contacting one.
-This actually makes for a harder start than having Lost and Abandoned off, but it does mean you get to two Resistance classes slightly faster than will typical occur with it off.
+If you have Lost and Abandoned on, you'll instead start with no Resistance class at all, but fairly early in the campaign you'll be put in contact with the Reapers and perform a mission that gives you a Reaper and also gives you a Skirmisher, but has the Skirmisher instantly captured, requiring a Covert Op to acquire him properly, with said Covert Op doubling as the Skirmisher-contacting one.
+This actually makes for a harder start than having Lost and Abandoned off, which is a bit bizarre given turning Lost and Abandoned on forces some degree of tutorialing onto you.

 The third scenario is you go into Advanced Options when starting a game and pick one of three options: Templar start, Reaper start, or Skirmisher start.
 This is functionally identical to having none of these Advanced Options on, but minus having to bother startscumming to get whoever you want.